LaunchCode-Education-Archived/problem-solving-practice/more-problems/README.md

     # Should print 8
     print(count('aardvarkaaaaa', 'a'))
     ```
-- (Level 2) Write a function that takes three arguments, a string and two characters.
+- (Level 2) Write a function that takes three arguments: a string and two characters.
 The function should return the result of replacing all occurances of the first character with the second.
     ```python
     # Should print "xxrdvxrkxxxxx"
-    print(swap('aardvarkaaaaa', 'a', 'x'))
+    print(replace('aardvarkaaaaa', 'a', 'x'))
     ```
 ## Integer List Problems